1,000+ Opportunities

 Please wait until February 28th to submit a new application, unless you plan to request a contribution for an event or program with a start date prior to April 28 .
 The Genentech Funding Request System cannot accept requests less than 60 days prior to the event/program start date.

-Based on current listing details, eligibility includes: Accredited educational providers (community hospitals, academic centers, societies/associations, or medical education companies) recognized by the IRS as 501(c)(3) or 501(c)(6) organizations.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Accredited educational providers recognized by the IRS as 501(c)(3) or 501(c)(6) organizations.
+Confirm the full requirements in the official notice before applying.

 Independent Co-pay Assistance Foundation Charitable Support is a grant from the Genentech Patient Foundation that funds independent charitable foundations providing co-pay assistance to patients who cannot afford out-of-pocket costs for medications.
 The program is part of Genentech's broader commitment to expanding access to healthcare and reducing disparities in medicine.
 Eligible applicants must be 501(c)(3), 501(c)(4), or 501(c)(6) organizations with a current, favorable OIG opinion for their co-payment assistance program.
 Requests are submitted through Genentech's Funding Request System (gFRS), with the portal accepting rolling submissions throughout the year.